Great Yorkshire Kelp Forest Project

 Watch ‘The Beauty of Blue Carbon’ animation

-What will the project do?
+What did the project do?

 Kelp exists across much of North Yorkshire and a small area of East Yorkshire, where it thrives in shallow waters on the rocky shore, absorbing nutrients from the sunlight.
 However there are no accurate maps of distribution, extent or the condition of our kelp habitats.
-We need to know more about where the kelp is, the quality and composition of the kelp species, and how we can help it thrive in the future.
+We needed to know more about where the kelp is, the quality and composition of the kelp species, and how we can help it thrive in the future.

 We can use this data to understand how important kelp habitats are to help us combat climate change and our ambitions for nature recovery.